takemaru/graphillion/README.md

-Vertices (or nodes) can be any hashable object; e.g., a number, a text string, etc.  Edges (or links) are a pair of vertices, and a graph is a list of edges; currently, Graphillion supports undirected graphs only.
+Vertices (or nodes) can be any hashable object; e.g., a number, a text string, etc.  Edges (or links) are a pair of vertices, and a graph is defined as a list of edges; currently, Graphillion supports undirected graphs only.
 A GraphSet object stores a set of graphs; we will manipulate graphs in the object in a variety of ways.

-Before anything else, we import Graphillion and a helper module, which provides some functions like graph creation and drawing for the tutorial.
+Before anything else, we import Graphillion as well as a helper module, which provides some functions like graph creation and drawing for the tutorial.